|On this page|

 The node does this by copying the contents generated from the SOP geometry into an anonymous in-memory USD layer.
 This is slower, but provides more options for how many USD layers you need to write to disk, and what goes in each layer.
-This is similar to the operation of a Load Layer LOP.
+This is similar to the operation of a Load Layer for Editing LOP.

 Adjust Transforms for Input Hierarchy